Related Subjects:

 - HIV Wasting Syndrome

-- Lymphoid Interstitial Pneumonitis (in children under 13 years old)
+- Lymphoid Interstitial Pneumonitis (in children <13 years)

-- Recurrent Bacterial Infections (in children under 13 years old)
+- Recurrent Bacterial Infections (in children <13 years)

 Clinical Categories

-- Mild viral illness/more severe glandular fever-like illness several weeks after infection.
+- Mild viral illness or severe glandular fever-like illness weeks after infection.

-- Rash and aseptic meningitis.
-Suspect in pts with risk factors.
+- Rash, aseptic meningitis.
+Suspect in patients with risk factors.
 Take a sexual history.

-- Followed by persisting generalized lymphadenopathy (PGL), nodes > 1 cm in diameter at two or more extra-inguinal sites for more than three months without another apparent cause.
+- May be followed by persistent generalized lymphadenopathy (PGL), nodes >1 cm in >2 extra-inguinal sites for >3 months without another cause.

 - Persisting vaginal candidiasis